Why publish in E-psychologie

 • Main body of the article:

-• A brief introduction, theoretical background, study objective, outline of the protocol
+• A brief introduction, theoretical background, study objective, and outline of the protocol

 • Method (including materials used, objectives and validation of the method, step-by-step procedures, timing); research sample,